When does IV identification not restrict outcomes?: Making use of the equivalence result for identification

-Table \ref{table:bruteforceresults} presents an overview of results of the above algorithms for small values of $|\mathcal{Z}|$ and $|\mathcal{T}|$.
-While the next section walks through a few examples from each combination $(|\mathcal{Z}|,|\mathcal{T}|)$ in detail, a full catalog of the identification results is provided in Appendix \ref{sec:catalog}.
+Table \ref{table:bruteforceresults} presents an overview of results of the two algorithms for settings with $|\mathcal{Z}| ,|\mathcal{T}| \le 3$.\footnotemark While the next section highlights examples from each combination $(|\mathcal{Z}|,|\mathcal{T}|)$ in detail, a full catalog of the identification results is provided in Appendix \ref{sec:catalog}.
+While the settings reported in Table \ref{table:bruteforceresults} are ``small'', they turn out to contain a rich structure of identification results, which varies considerably by $\mathcal{T}$ and $\mathcal{Z}$.

 The third column in Table \ref{table:bruteforceresults} counts the number of distinct selection models for a given support of the instruments and treatments, that are \textit{maximal} for some binary collection.
-Recall from the description of Algorithm 2 that given a binary collection indexed by $\alpha \in \mathbbm{R}^{2 \cdot |\mathcal{Z}|}$ (and implicitly the choice of $t,t'$), that the maximal selection model $\mathcal{G}(\alpha)$ has the property that $\alpha$ continues to deliver a binary collection within any selection model $\mathcal{G}$ that is more restrictive that $\mathcal{G}(\alpha)$ (that is, it admits a subset of the types allowed in $\mathcal{G}(\alpha)$, i.e. $\mathcal{G} \subseteq \mathcal{G}(\alpha)$).
-A selection model is considered distinct if it is unique up to a relabeling of instrument values or treatment values.\footnote{If two selection models are equivalent upon a simultaneous relabeling of \textit{both} treatment and instrument values (see e.g. SM.2.3.4 and SM.2.3.13, or SM.2.3.12 and SM.2.3.17, in Appendix \ref{sec:catalog}), it is counted as a separate selection model in Table \ref{table:bruteforceresults}.
-I plan to update the algorithm to remove these ``redundancies'' as well in future work.}
+The detailed description of Algorithm 2 in Appendix \ref{app:algoone} describes how given a binary collection indexed by $\alpha \in \mathbbm{R}^{2 \cdot |\mathcal{Z}|}$ (and a choice of $t,t'$, implicit), we can define a maximal selection model $\mathcal{G}(\alpha)$ with the property that $\alpha$ continues to deliver a binary collection for $t',t$ within any smaller selection model $\mathcal{G} \subseteq \mathcal{G}(\alpha)$ that is more restrictive that $\mathcal{G}(\alpha)$.\footnote{For example, let $\mathcal{G}$ be the choice model described in Section \ref{sec:3by3} from case ii of Proposition 2 of \citet{kirkeboenleuvenmogstad}.
+After removing two response types from $\mathcal{G}$, a second treatment effect parameter becomes identified, which is listed under a different selection model $\mathcal{G'} \subset \mathcal{G}$ counted in Table \ref{table:bruteforceresults}.}

 The fourth column in Table \ref{table:bruteforceresults} counts the number of distinct binary collection vectors $\alpha$ for a given support of the instruments and treatments.
-Although a given $\alpha$ generates a valid binary collection under any $\mathcal{G} \subseteq \mathcal{G}(\alpha)$, this column only counts a given $\alpha$ one time, to avoid redundancies.
-See the preamble to Appendix \ref{sec:catalog} for an example.
+Although a given $\alpha$ generates a valid binary collection under any $\mathcal{G} \subseteq \mathcal{G}(\alpha)$, this column only counts a given $\alpha$ one time, to avoid double counting of the same identification result.
+Note that for some $|\mathcal{T}|,|\mathcal{Z}|$ there are the same number of distinct identification results for conditional average treatment effects as there are distinct selection models admitting such identification results, this does not mean that exactly one treatment effect parameter is identified in any given selection model.
+The reason is that the selection models may be nested as described above.
+The preamble to Appendix \ref{sec:catalog} provides a detailed example.